 “Macao･Creative City of Gastronomy” work meeting

 Macao, China was designated as a UNESCO Creative City of Gastronomy on 1 November 2017 (local time of announcement: 31 October 2017).
-Following the designation, the SAR Government has unveiled a four-year action plan to develop Macao as a Creative City of Gastronomy with vigorous efforts.
-In the start of 2019, MGTO held the third edition of the “International Gastronomy Forum, Macao” and later launched the Great Green Food Journey project in collaboration with National Geographic, aiming to locate, support and promote sustainable practices in the food and beverage sector in Macao.
-The Office also carries out other initiatives including promoting the Sustainable Gastronomy Day with the rest of the world and working on building a database for Macanese cuisine.
+Following the designation, the SAR Government unfolded a four-year action plan to develop Macao as a Creative City of Gastronomy with vigorous efforts.
+The “Macao･Creative City of Gastronomy” work meeting is held annually and marks the fourth edition this year.